Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs

 \subsection{Designated verifier presentations}

-One issue that also anonymous credentials cannot solve directly is that verifiers cannot be prevented from transmitting information presented to them by holders to third parties.
-While impersonation attacks through replaying \acp{vp} can be avoided by using a random challenge in the proof request and demanding a proof of the capability to sign it with the private binding key (see also Section~\ref{sec:background} and Section~\ref{subsec:holder_binding}), the verifier nonetheless can collect the revealed attributes and even use the \ac{zkp} attached to the corresponding \ac{vp} to provide evidence for the correctness of the data under consideration.
-Particularly in scenarios in which the corresponding attributes are highly sensitive, such as health-related personal information, plausible deniability or repudiability is desirable~\citep{hardman2020zkpsavvy}.
-The availability of verifiable personal information is also one of the main reasons why the general idea of digital attestations in a digital wallet faces resistance from members of net activist groups such as the German Chaos Computer Club~\citep{heise2022krawall}, and why the less flexible and convenient hardware-based solutions are sometimes considered a more privacy-friendly alternative because they do not transmit cryptographically verifiable attributes but instead only create a trustworthy communication channel.
-Yet, facing the emergence of \ac{tls}-based oracles that \citet{maram2021CanDID} discuss in the context of digital identity infrastructures, this argument seems questionable, as trusted execution environments~\citep{zhang2016town} or \acp{zkp}~\citep{zhang2020deco} can be used by a relying party to prove that they received some data from a hardware-based eID in an encrypted and authenticated communication channel.
+One issue that anonymous credentials cannot solve directly is that verifiers cannot be prevented from transmitting information (in particular, identity attributes) presented to them by holders to third parties.
+While impersonation attacks through replaying \acp{vp} can be avoided by using a random challenge in the proof request and demanding a proof of the capability to sign it with the binding secret key (see also Section~\ref{sec:background} and Section~\ref{subsec:holder_binding}), the verifier nonetheless can collect the revealed attributes and even use the \ac{zkp} attached to the corresponding \ac{vp} to provide evidence for the correctness of the data under consideration.
+Particularly in scenarios in which the corresponding attributes are highly sensitive, such as health-related personal information, plausible deniability or repudiability for the holder is desirable~\citep{hardman2020zkpsavvy,garrido2022polling}.
+The availability of machine-verifiable personal information is also one of the main reasons why the general idea of digital attestations in a digital wallet faces resistance from members of some net activist groups such as the German Chaos Computer Club~\citep{heise2022krawall}, and why the less flexible and convenient hardware-based solutions are sometimes considered a more privacy-friendly alternative because they do not transmit cryptographically verifiable attributes but instead only create a trustworthy communication channel.\footnote{Yet, facing the emergence of ``\ac{tls} oracles'' that \citet{maram2021CanDID} discuss in the context of digital identity infrastructures, this second argument can be contested.}

-One narrowly-scoped approach to provide plausible deniability despite the availability of cryptographically verifiable data is using differential privacy, i.e., adding noise to the attributes or predicates before revealing them.
-Indeed, general-purpose \acp{zkp} facilitate \emph{verifiable local differential privacy}, i.e., they can prove the correctness of noise generation and that the noise was indeed added to the correct value of the attribute~\citep{garrido2022polling}.
-However, in many scenarios, a trade-off in accuracy and, therefore, data quality will not be possible; particularly if a binary property or a sharp threshold (e.g., on age) is the basis for regulated authorization or process decisions.